 Yet, gossip only serves as short-term relief from problems without actually solving them.
-By gossiping about others, it creates a victim/villain narrative and takes focus and energy away from resolving the problem by holding a crucial conversation with the right person.
+By gossiping about others, it creates a negative and bias narrative that takes focus and energy away from resolving the problem by speaking with the right person.
 It’s also a significant distraction for the person hearing the gossip.

 So, when someone stops by to interrupt your day with their problems, what can you do?

 This is the easiest option, all you need to do is nod your head in agreement until the vent is over so you can go back to work and continue with your day.
 This may be the easiest option but you’re agreeing with the wrong intentions because nothing is resolved and the same thing will only happen again in the future.

 Option 2: Defend

 Arguably, this option is just as ineffective as the first.
 Instead of agreeing, you defend the person not in the conversation and maybe even try to rationalise their point of view.
 It might feel like you’re helping the situation, but it won’t lead to a resolution and worse still you’ll probably just end up antagonising your colleague, break the trust in the relationship and be seen to be ‘taking sides’.